61131/nginx-http-auth-totp/README.md

 * **default:** -
 * **context:** `http`, `server`, `location`, `limit_except`

-Specifies the file that contains usernames, shared secrets, and optionally, time step in seconds and UNIX start time, for time-based one-time password authentication.
+Specifies the file that contains usernames, shared secrets, and optionally, the UNIX start time, time step in seconds, and password truncation length, for time-based one-time password authentication.
 This file should employ the following format:

     # comment
     user1:secret1
-    user2:secret2:step2
-    user3:secret3:step3:start3
-    user4:secret4
+    user2:secret2:start2
+    user3:secret3:start3:step3
+    user4:secret4:start4:step4:length4
+    user5:secret5

-If a time step in seconds or UNIX start time (in seconds since 1970/01/01) is specified in association with a user definition within this file, these values will override any values defined independently via the configuration directives `auth_totp_start` and `auth_totp_step`.
+If the UNIX start time (in seconds since 1970/01/01), the time step size (in seconds), or the password truncation length, is specified in association with a user definition within this file, these values will override any values defined independently via the configuration directives `auth_totp_start`, `auth_totp_step` or `auth_totp_length`.

+If the UNIX start time is specified - either within the TOTP definition file or by way of the `auth_totp_start` configuration directive - and represents a time in the future, the authentication request for the given user account will fail.

+### auth_totp_length

+* **syntax:** `auth_totp_length <number>`
+* **default:** `6`
+* **context:** `http`, `server`, `location`, `limit_except`

+Specifies the truncation length of the Time-based One-Time Password (TOTP) code.
+This truncation length may be between 1 and 8 digits inclusively.

+If the supplied TOTP is of a different length to this value, the authentication request will fail.

 ### auth_totp_realm